bryanbraun/bryanbraun.github.io/_posts/2011-03-13-a-very-long-race.md

 So here I am, wondering if this 2nd marathon will be my last... and then I got an idea.
 An awful idea.
 I got a wonderful, awful idea.
 I am going to run a very long race.
 Races longer than a marathon are called "Ultra-marathons" or "Ultra-distance races."
 It just so happens that the biggest "Ultra" in the world is in Durban, South Africa... and I'm dying for an excuse to get back to Durban.

 Known as "The Ultimate Human Race," The Comrades Ultra-Marathon is a 56 mile race, and the biggest (or most popular) such race in the world.
 These days, it is common for them to have between 18,000-24,000 participants.
 And I will be one of them.
-I haven't nailed down a specific year, but it is on <a href="http://bryanbraun.com/my-wish-list/" target="_blank" rel="noopener noreferrer" title="Bryan Braun's Wish List">my wish list</a>, and when the time is right, you will find me there.
+I haven't nailed down a specific year, but it is on my wish list, and when the time is right, you will find me there.

 Why?